-- Firstly, the test is very invasive it requires a nose and throat swab (although the latest guidance allows for a double nose swab).
-This will be very distressing for many of our pupils/learners.
-The lateral flow test is also administered twice a pupil/learner might tolerate the first test and then might not tolerate the second test rendering the results of the first test unusable. - Secondly, the guidance is that students should self-administer the test.
-This would not be possible for most of our pupils/learners.
-The guidance does allow that reasonable adjustments can be made for children and young people with SEND and a trusted individual can support the administration of a test.
-Our staff are not trained to do this. - Thirdly, children and young people over the age of 16 would need to give informed consent.
+- Firstly, the test is invasive it requires a nose and throat swab (although the latest guidance allows for a double nose swab).
+This will be distressing for many of our pupils/learners. - Secondly, the guidance is that students should self-administer the test.
+This would not be possible for many of our pupils/learners.
+Therefore, we ask that if a young person (aged 11 or over) expresses a wish to self-test that parents/carers support this process at home.
+We will send tests home, with clear instructions. - Thirdly, children and young people over the age of 16 would need to give informed consent.
 For many of our young people giving consent will require a Mental Capacity Assessment.
 This is a lengthy and time-consuming process.